chimera-linux/cports/Packaging.md

 addition to other `contrib` templates, software here may depend on `main` templates.

-The `restricted` category in general contains proprietary software and stuff that we cannot redistribute.
-Software here may depend on anything from `main` or `contrib`.
-Unlike `contrib` packages, no binary packages are shipped and users need to build it themselves.

 Finally, the `experimental` category is mostly unrestricted and has the least stringent quality requirements.
-Anything that is anyhow controversial goes here; once determined to be acceptable, a maintainer may move the template to `contrib` (or sometimes `non-free`).
+Anything that is anyhow controversial goes here; once determined to be acceptable, a maintainer may move the template to `contrib`.
 Software in this category does not have binary packages shipped and users are on their own testing it.

 <a id="targets"></a>
 ## Targets and Tiers